Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/using-tcpingress.md

 {% endnavtabs %}

-This configuration instructs {{site.base_gateway}} to forward all traffic it receives on port 9000 to `tcp-echo` service on port 2701.
+This configuration instructs {{site.base_gateway}} to forward all traffic it receives on port 9000 to `echo` service on port 1025.

 ### Test the configuration